ghc-proposals/ghc-proposals/proposals/0000-mutable-fields.rst

     form of the normal return type for the constructor, or
   - have a type of the form ``PrimMonad m => ... -> m t``,  declaring a constructor that works for any ``PrimMonad`` instance.
+- mutable fields *must not* have a strictness annotation. (we anticipate that support for strictness annotations on mutable fields will be a future proposal).

 Given this declaration, GHC will create a constructor ``MutPair`` that has the following type::